lammaleung/phd_thesis_markdown/source/15_conclusion.md

 Since Flutter is a new technology compared to other mobile application frameworks, which is released in May 2017 and the current version is 1.12.13 [1].
 Therefore, it lacks third-party libraries and packages.
 For example, for In-App payments in Flutter, it requires third-party libraries.
 However, the resources are mostly not well-documented, therefore it is difficult to implement the libraries.
 Comparing to Flutter, it is easy to search modules for the React Native framework on Google.
 Flutter's official resource of free packages is getting better, however, its list of tools is still improving.

+Moreover, there are some potential problems in mystery shopping.
+In WeTell, mystery shoppers are allowed to edit their profiles.
+They can select their gender, education, employment status, and age.
+For example, a beauty center wants to choose an 18 years old female as its mystery shopper, when WeTell currently cannot ensure the identity of the mystery shoppers, WeTell may not trustable.
+Therefore identity certification is needed.

+Besides, there is no verification of the correctness of evaluations currently, therefore fraudsters may gain the points by inputting irrelevant data.
+Verification in the system is needed.
+WeTell may guide enterprises to set up questions to ensure that the mystery shoppers visited their shops.
+Also, WeTell should also track on the mystery shopper's location when the user start a task.
+If the shopper is not in the shop area, the task should be terminated.

 ## Future Development

 ### Enhancement on Security Issues